Magellan Health Insurance for Drug & Alcohol Rehab

 American Addiction Centers maintains a strong partnership with Magellan Health Care at some of our facilities.

-Call or use our online insurance checker below to see if you may qualify for addiction treatment coverage.
+Call us at Or use our online insurance checker below to see if you may qualify for addiction treatment coverage.

 What is Magellan Health Insurance?

 Magellan Health is a Fortune 500 managed healthcare company that focuses on behavioral health, employee assistance program services, pharmacy management, and various other specialty areas.
 Based out of Scottsdale, Arizona, Magellan is home to about 10,700 employees and serves an estimated 1 in 10 Americans.1,2

 Most likely, yes.
 Magellan covers treatment for most drug and alcohol use disorders as well as treatment of co-occurring disorders such as anxiety and depression.

 However, the services and treatments available will vary depending on the plan and facility.
 For instance, some treatment centers that accept Magellan may only offer drug and alcohol detox services, while other treatment centers may only offer outpatient programs and group therapy.

 Nearly all drug rehab centers offer a range of therapies to treat and help people recover from any addiction type.

 Addictions that may be covered by Magellan include: